 Students are responsible for submitting assignments and taking examinations according to the instructor’s directions.
 Students must adhere to the conditions stated in the syllabus regarding procedures for taking tests and examinations and/or performing laboratory exercises.
 These conditions may require students to travel to a college campus, another school, a public library, or other site to take tests and examinations under the supervision and/or perform laboratory exercises or fieldwork.

-If you need assistance with Canvas, you may email firstname.lastname@example.org, and put Canvas in the subject line, or call 434-949-1010 to speak with someone directly.
-On evenings, weekends, or holidays, please contact Canvas directly at 877-875-8359 or use the Student Chat feature with Canvas located in the Help section of your Canvas course menu.
+If you need assistance with Canvas, you may email firstname.lastname@example.org, and put Canvas in the subject line.
+To contact Canvas directly, please use either the phone number or Student Chat feature located in the Help section of your Canvas course menu.

 Watch this short video if you need additional help with Canvas https://vimeo.com/74677642.